dhruvbhatia/clojurescript-css-modules-demo/README.md

 		[:div.CSS>filename>logo]))
 ```

-Which is equivalent to code below.
+Which is equivalent to code above.
 Or you can use macro `defcomponent` which wraps your component function with `get-css`.

 ```clojure
 (defcomponent my-component[]